J&J loses challenge to $302 mln judgment over pelvic mesh marketing

 A California appellate court last year cut $42 million off the award.

-(Reporting By Brendan Pierson in New York, Editing by Alexia Garamfalvi and Deepa Babington)
+(Reporting By Brendan Pierson in New York, Editing by Alexia Garamfalvi, Deepa Babington and Bill Berkrot)

 ((Brendan.Pierson@thomsonreuters.com; 332-219-1345 (desk); 646-306-0235 (cell);))